MSc Global Wildlife Health and ConservationFind a programme

-Due to the high volume of applications received, this programme will close to applicants from the UK and EU on 2 June 2017.
+Due to the high volume of applications received, this programme has now closed to applicants from the UK and EU.

 In the interests of selecting a balanced international student cohort, the Faculty of Health Sciences will continue to welcome applications from international students that fulfil our admissions criteria.
 The application deadline for international students is 18 August 2017.
 Early application recommended; places may fill before our deadline.

 Find out more about becoming a student at Bristol, and the support we offer to international students.